Trinidad and Tobago country profile

 1814 - France cedes Tobago to Britain.

-1834 - Slavery abolished; indentured workers brought in from India t work on sugar plantations.
+1834 - Slavery abolished.
+Indentured workers brought in from India to work on sugar plantations.

 1889 - Trinidad and Tobago administratively combined as a single British colony.